Rotational molding: Designing for rotational molding

 Another consideration is in the draft angles.
 These are required to remove the piece from the mold.
 On the outside walls, a draft angle of 1° may work (assuming no rough surface or holes).
 On inside walls, such as the inside of a boat hull, a draft angle of 5° may be required.
 This is due to shrinkage and possible part warping.

 Another consideration is of structural support ribs.
 While solid ribs may be desirable and achievable in injection molding and other processes, a hollow rib is the best solution in rotational molding.
-A solid rib may be achieved byinserting a finished piece in the mold, but this adds cost.
+A solid rib may be achieved by inserting a finished piece in the mold, but this adds cost.

 Rotational molding excels at producing hollow parts.
 However, care must be taken when this is done.
 When the depth of the recess is greater than the width there may be problems with even heating and cooling.
 Additionally, enough room must be left between the parallel walls to allow for the melt-flow to move properly throughout the mold.
 Otherwise webbing may occur.
 A desirable parallel wall scenario would have a gap at least three times the nominal wall thickness, with five times the nominal wall thickness being optimal.
 Sharp corners for parallel walls must also be considered.
 With angles of less than 45° bridging, webbing, and voids may occur.